AMSA-2425/Laboratoris/src/Mount.md

 - nofail.
 Do  not  report  errors

 - mand.
 Allow mandatory locks on this filesystem.

 - nomand.
 Do not allow mandatory locks on this filesystem.

 - netdev.
 The filesystem resides on a  device  that  requires  network  access

-- relatime   Access  time is only updated if the previous access time was earlier than  the  current time.
+- relatime.
+Access  time is only updated if the previous access time was earlier than  the  current time.

 - norelatime.
 Do not use relatime feature.

 - suid.
 Allow set-user-identifier  or  set-group-identifier bits to take effect.
 		Setting uid:
              		# chmod u+s program  // setting bit setuid
 	     	 	# chmod u-s program  // deleting bit setuid